chebbi603/ui-gen-backend/docs/nest-setup.md

 Redis & Caching:
 - Redis is optional; when configured, read endpoints leverage a lightweight cache (`CacheService`) to reduce DB load.
 - Canonical and user contract endpoints set `Cache-Control` headers and use Redis keys `contracts:canonical` and `contracts:user:{id}`.
+- TTL defaults to 300 seconds for common reads; LLM analytics are cached under `llm:analytics:{userId}` with TTL 300 seconds.
-- TTL defaults to 300 seconds; caching gracefully disables when Redis is unavailable.
+- Caching gracefully disables when Redis is unavailable; `CacheService` logs warnings and falls back to direct reads.
 - Redis config values are provided via `redis.*` config keys, populated from env: `REDIS_URL` or host/port/password/db.

 Startup validation: